grahamhoyes/django-docker-swarm-example/README.md

 ## Deployment Setup
 Create a server using your cloud provider of choice.
 For this example, I am using a Digital Ocean droplet running Ubuntu 18.04 with 1 GB of RAM and 1 vCPU.

 SSH into the machine, and follow the steps below.
+Note that we assume you will be running the deployments using the user you ssh in with.
+If you wish to use a dedicated user for automated deploys, ssh in with that user below.
+The user must have docker privileges.

 ### Install Postgres
 Refresh the local package index, then install postgres and utilities: